Fooxly/vscode-provision-lens/README.md

-TODO-LENS
+TODO LENS
 ===

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

 Create a list of keywords at the top of each file.
-This makes it easy to see how many `notes` or `TODOs` there are.
+This makes it easy to see how many `Notes` or `TODOs` there are.

 ### Preview